zicat/astatine/docs/build_project.md

 # Compile and Build astatine

-Compiling Astatine depends on the JDK 17, Maven 3.9 AND docker, Please make sure you have installed them before building astatine.
+Compiling Astatine depends on the JDK 17, Maven 3.9 and docker, Please make sure you have installed them before building astatine.

 ## Check the environment